-In last month’s newsletter, we reported on the life of Rhoda McCoy, who died in 1899 and is buried in our churchyard.
-In this issue, we continue the narrative with a report on Rhoda’s son-in-law, Augustus Sargent, and his brother Edward.
-Both men had a connection to Gloria Dei (Old Swedes’) Church.
+We recently reported on the life of Rhoda McCoy, who died in 1899 and is buried in the Gloria Dei (Old Swedes’) churchyard in Philadelphia.
+Here we continue the narrative with a report on Rhoda’s son-in-law, Augustus Sargent, and his brother Edward.
+Both men had a connection to Gloria Dei Church.
 Augustus and his wife Mary are interred in the churchyard.
 Edward and his wife Susan were married at Gloria Dei.

 When they were young, both brothers probably helped their parents in the tavern that they operated.
 As young adults, both worked as comb makers.
 In later life, both became keepers at the county prison.

 In May 1805, their father, Thomas Sargent, came to Philadelphia from Gloucestershire, England.
 He was in his early thirties at the time (born Feb.
 22, 1772), and was listed in Philadelphia directories during the next few years as a laborer, a grocer, and a “gentleman’s groom.”
 Thomas married a woman named Agnes probably around 1808.
 Their son Edward was born in January 1809, Augustus was born two years later, and a third child also soon arrived.
 By 1812, Thomas was running a tavern at #3 Cherry Street, where the family also resided.
 Thomas did not serve in the War of 1812 since he was listed as an “alien” (a non-citizen) coming from the enemy nation.